-If you are looking to get away by yourself this year but you’re not a seasoned solo traveller, we’ve got some top tips to help smooth the way…
+If you are looking to get away by yourself this year but you’re not experienced at solo travelling, we’ve got some top tips to help smooth the way…

 You’re not alone